docker-ci/docker-ci/docs/installation.md

 # Docker-ci Installation

-This script is written in nodejs. folder.
+The script is written in nodejs.

-## Script install
+## Install

 ```bash
 npm install -g docker-ci